christian-schlichtherle/fun-io/README.md

   + The `BIOS` class is a facade which provides the following `Codec` functions:
     + `serialization` serializes/deserializes objects using `ObjectOutputStream`/`ObjectInputStream`.
     + `xml` encodes/decodes objects using `XMLEncoder`/`XMLDecoder`.
-  + It also provides the following `Transformation` functions:
+  + It also provides the following `Filter` functions:
     + `base64` encodes/decodes data to/from Base64.
     + `buffer` buffers I/O operations.
     + `cipher` encrypts/decrypts data using a function which provides initialized `javax.security.Cipher` objects.
     + `deflate` deflates/inflates data using the ZIP compression.
     + `gzip` compresses/decompresses data using the GZIP compression format.
-    + `identity` is a no-op, forming transformations into a [Monoid].
+    + `identity` is a no-op, forming filters into a [Monoid].
     + `inflate` inflates/deflates data using the ZIP compression.
-    + `inverse` inverses a given transformation by buffering the entire data to a buffer, e.g. on the heap.
+    + `inverse` inverses a given filter by buffering the entire data to a buffer, e.g. on the heap.
     + `rot` provides the (in)famous ROT transformation, e.g. [ROT13].
   + It also provides the following `Source` functions:
     + `resource` reads a resource from the class path.